meetecho/imquic/examples/README.md

 `imquic-moq-sub` also supports `FETCH` to obtain objects from a relay, both in standalone and (assuming v08 of the draft is used) joining mode.
 You enable `FETCH` by specifying the order you want using `-f`: by default this enables standalone fetch, but if you want a joining one (meaning a `SUBSCRIBE` is sent too) you also need to specify the preceding group offset via the `-j` property.
 This is an example of subscribing to the current time with a joining fetch that's just interested in all objects from the latest group (`-j 0`):

 	./examples/imquic-moq-sub -r 127.0.0.1 -R 9000 -w -n clock -N now -t text -M 8 -f ascending -j 0

+`imquic-moq-test` implements the publisher side of the MoQT tester.
+At the time of writing, even though it's a publisher, it acts as a QUIC and/or WebTransport server and never announces any namespace, meaning it's expected that subscribers interested in testing it will need to connect to it directly, as part of point-to-point functional tests.